Online MA in applied child and adolescent development

 We invite applications to our online MA program every year.
 You’re eligible to apply if you’ve completed:

-- at least one general psychology, human development, or a social science course with a grade B or higher.
+- at least one psychology course (lifespan, child, or developmental psychology prefered) or human development course, grade B or higher.
 If you're a student at the University of Minnesota (U of M), we encourage you to take CPSY 2301: Intro to Child Psychology.

 Applicants to the child life track, must also:

 - complete or have in progress, an introductory course in child life.
 Visit the Association of Child Life Professionals website for a list of institutions that offer child life courses.
-Applicants have the option to take CPSY 3601: Introduction to Child Life, an online course offered by the Institute of Child Development.
+You have the option to take CPSY 3601: Introduction to Child Life, an online course offered by the Institute of Child Development.
 To register, visit OneStop Student Services and follow the instructions for an undergraduate level class.